Life Alert Medical Alert System Review 2024

 Help Button Setup

-I decided to place my Help Button in the bathroom next to the shower.
+I decided to place my Help Button next to the shower in the bathroom.
 To set it up, I removed the adhesive’s covering and attached the button to the wall.
-It stuck, no problem.
-I pressed the red help button and was connected to a Life Alert dispatcher like I was for the Master Unit.
+It stuck with no problem.
+I pressed the red button and was connected to a Life Alert dispatcher, just like with the Master Unit.

 Contracts and Warranty

-When I asked Cindy if Life Alert offers a product warranty, she told me the company would cover any defective equipment and provide new batteries for the Master Unit if needed.
-She also informed me that they have several protection plans that you can add to your monthly service, though she would not divulge what all of them were.
+When I asked Cindy, the sales rep, if Life Alert offers a product warranty, she told me the company would cover any defective equipment and provide new batteries for the Master Unit if needed.
+She also informed me that they have several protection plans you can add to your monthly service, but she would not divulge what all of them were.

-The minimum contract length for Life Alert is three years, which may not be as convenient as competitors we’ve reviewed, like ADT Health, that offer contract-free options.
+The minimum contract length for Life Alert is three years, which is not as convenient as some competitors we’ve reviewed, such as ADT Health, that offer contract-free options.
 Additionally, the only way to cancel Life Alert’s contract is if the customer passes away or moves into assisted living.
-However, after the three-year agreement, month-to-month payments are possible.
+After the three-year agreement, however, month-to-month payments are possible.

 Life Alert Systems at a Glance